Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Methods

-\textbf{State Tranfer Reasoning.} LLMs \(M_{\theta}\) generate logits distribution for the next token through autoregressive generation, with current output depending on the previous sequence.
-We can simulate this logits output process using state transition models.
-Reasoning paths in KGs represent entity-to-entity symbolic transitions, which naturally fit state transitions.
-Therefore, LLMs' reasoning process and structured KGs are naturally suitable for modeling as Non-deterministic Finite Automaton (NFA), providing a feasible approach for aligning LLMs' outputs with structured knowledge distributions to solve Logic Drift.
-NFA allows transitions from one state to multiple possible states through the same input.
-This non-deterministic feature matches LLMs' probabilistic mechanism that generates multiple possible tokens at each step, providing an ideal framework for mapping LLMs' token generation to KG entity transition paths.
-We can model the structured KGs and LLMs autoregressive generation as: \(NFA = \left( S_{0:end},\Sigma,\delta,e^{topic},S \right),\) where \(S\) represents all legal accepting reasoning paths in \(G\), and \(S_{0:end}\) represents all legal reasoning state sets. \(\Sigma\) is the LLM's vocabulary, i.e., the set of all tokens \(T = \left\{ t \in \Sigma \right\}\). \(\delta\) denotes the transition function: \(\left. \delta(t) = t \times S_{i:end}\rightarrow S_{i + 1:end},t \in \Sigma \right.\).
+\paragraph{State Tranfer Reasoning.} LLMs \(M_{\theta}\) generate next-token logits through autoregressive generation, where outputs depend on previous sequences.
+This process can be modeled using state transitions.
+Since KG reasoning paths represent entity-to-entity transitions, both LLMs and KGs naturally map to Non-deterministic Finite Automaton (NFA).
+NFA's non-deterministic transitions match LLMs' probabilistic token generation, enabling alignment of LLM outputs with structured knowledge to address Logic Drift.
+We model this as: \(NFA = \left( S_{0:end},\Sigma,\delta,e^{topic},S \right),\) where \(S\) represents accepting states (all legal reasoning paths in \(G\)), and \(S_{0:end}\) represents all legal reasoning state sets. \(\Sigma\) is the LLM's vocabulary, i.e., the set of all tokens \(T = \left\{ t \in \Sigma \right\}\). \(\delta\) denotes the transition function: \(\left. \delta(t) = t \times S_{i:end}\rightarrow S_{i + 1:end},t \in \Sigma \right.\).